questionlp/framework-laptop-16/README.md

 5. Click on the "Close" button to close the settings window

 ## Disable Wireless Power Saving

+*This may not be necessary for all cases, but including it for reference.*

 Wireless network power saving can be disabled on a per-connection basis using the `nmcli` utility: